9 Hypothesis Testing

 9.1 Tying confidence intervals to hypothesis testing

-In Chapter 8 we used a random sample to construct an interval estimate of the population mean.
-When using the theory-based approach, we relied in the Central Limit Theorem to form these intervals and when using the simulation-based approach we do it, for example, using the bootstrap percentile method.
+In Chapter 8, we used a random sample to construct an interval estimate of the population mean.
+When using the theory-based approach, we relied on the Central Limit Theorem to form these intervals and when using the simulation-based approach we do it, for example, using the bootstrap percentile method.
 Hypothesis testing takes advantages of similar tools but the nature and the goal of the problem are different.
 Still, there is a direct link between confidence intervals and hypothesis testing.

-In this section we first describe the one-sample hypothesis test for the population mean.
+In this section, we first describe the one-sample hypothesis test for the population mean.
 We then establish the connection between confidence intervals and hypothesis test.
 This connection is direct when using the theory-based approach but requires careful consideration when using the simulation-based approach.

 We proceed by describing hypothesis testing in the case of two-sample problems.